 Most of our houses are built with an electrical grounding system; these systems help to prevent electrical faults and shocks.
-They are called the Ground Fault Circuit Interrupter (GFCI), but the groundings themselves can develop some kinds of flaws after some years.
+They are called the Ground Fault Circuit Interrupter (GFCI), but the groundings can develop some flaws after some years.

 How To Find A Ground Fault With A Multimeter?

-- The first thing to do is to check your ground fault circuit interrupter to ensure that there are no faults from it.
+- The first thing to do is to check your ground fault circuit interrupter to ensure no faults from it.
 To do that, you should check for the reset and trip buttons.
-Then push the reset button, because in some cases the failures could be with the switch, so check to see if it clicks and stays in place.
+Then push the reset button, because, in some cases, the failures could be with the switch, so check to see if it clicks and stays in place.

-- You should also test it with a multimeter to confirm that it is receiving a voltage, by turning off your power supply, disconnecting all your connected appliance, then turning the power back on.
+- You should also test it with a multimeter (for example, Fluke 115) to confirm that it is receiving a voltage by turning off your power supply, disconnecting all your connected appliances, then turning the power back on.

-- Set the AC voltage to the highest scale on the multimeter, for a single pole breaker your multimeter should read 110 volts after you place the probes in order of the black lead to the silver screw and the red lead to the brass screw.
+- Set the AC voltage to the largest scale on the multimeter.
+For a single pole breaker, your multimeter should read 110 volts after you place the probes in order of the black lead to the silver screw and the red lead to the brass screw.

-- For two pole breaker, place the probes to the screws in the same order as above, but for this, the multimeter should read 220 volts.
+- For two-pole breakers, place the probes to the screws in the same order as above, but for this, the multimeter should read 220 volts.
 If it doesn’t, then your GFCI might need a replacement.

-- Even if the GFCI detects the voltage and the button wouldn’t pop out after you have clicked it, then you should consider replacing the outlet.
+- Even if the GFCI detects the voltage and the button wouldn’t pop out after clicking it, you should consider replacing the outlet.

-After you have attempted all this, we now get to the part, where you may have to dismantle the outlet, but before you do so, it is mandatory that you turn off all the power supply of your house.
+After you have attempted all this, we now get to the part where you may have to dismantle the outlet, but before you do so, you must turn off all the power supply of your house.

-- Grounding fault is caused when the neutral wires that are connected to the earth come in contact with a conducting wire.
-With a digital multimeter, you can detect the unwanted voltage that is between two points.
-You can initiate the test by setting your multimeter to measure DC voltage, then connect the multimeter probes to the wires by place one lead on the positive and the other point on the negative; then your multimeter should read an open circuit voltage.
+- Grounding fault is caused when the neutral wires connected to the earth come in contact with a conducting wire.
+A digital multimeter can detect the unwanted voltage between two points.
+You can initiate the test by setting your multimeter to measure DC voltage, then connect the multimeter probes to the wires by placing one lead on the positive and the other point on the negative.
+Your multimeter should read an open circuit voltage.

-After that connect the multimeter negative to ground, it should read zero volts, also connect the positive to ground; it should also read zero volts.
-If you have any reading asides this, then you have a ground fault.
+After that, connect the multimeter negative to the ground.
+It should read zero volts, connect the positive to the ground, and read zero volts.
+If you have any reading aside from this, you have a ground fault.

 If you need to replace a GFCI outlet, here’s how to do that:

 If the fault is not with the outlet, it may be that the GFCI is not receiving power from the breakers.
-To know the circuit that needs attention, confirm that they are not flipped.
+Confirm that they are not flipped to know the circuit that needs attention.

-Now, in some cases, when you flip the breakers, they won’t stay, and this is no longer a problem we suggest you should handle yourself, you should hire a professional to attend to it.
+Now, in some cases, when you flip the breakers, they won’t stay, and this is no longer a problem we suggest you handle yourself.
+You should hire a professional to attend to it.

-It might start with a slight tingling shock, here and there until you your electricity begin to develop some faults.
-When grounding faults occur, the GFCI circuit breakers trip, and may require some attention, the GFCI breakers might trip for several reasons, but grounding fault is one of them.
+It might start with a slight tingling shock, here and there, until your electricity develops some faults.
+When grounding faults occur, the GFCI circuit breakers trip and may require some attention, the GFCI breakers might trip for several reasons, but grounding fault is one of them.

-- Also, we advise that with situations of high currents or high voltages, hire a professional who has proper knowledge of the equipment and protective gears to be used.
-When working with a standard digital multimeter, make sure that the voltage you are testing is not higher than 120/240 volts AC power 40 volt-ampere.
+- Also, we advise that in situations of high currents or high voltages, we hire a professional with proper knowledge of the equipment and protective gear to be used.
+When working with a standard digital multimeter, ensure the voltage you are testing is not higher than 120/240 volts AC power 40 volt-ampere.